WARNING You're browsing the documentation for an old version of Lumen. Consider upgrading your project to Lumen 10.x.

 }

-method.
+To move the uploaded file to a new location, you should use the move method.
 This method will move the file from its temporary upload location (as determined by your PHP configuration) to a more permanent destination of your choosing:

 $request->file('photo')->move($destinationPath);